Welcome to study abroad in Seoul, Korea!

 Hongdae (Hongik University) – The artistic area in Seoul.
 Known for street artists, trendy pubs and cute cafes.

-Shopping – Tales and stories about the wonders of shopping in Korea circle the globe but you won’t get it till you get there.
+Shopping – Tales and stories about the wonders of shopping in Korea circle the globe but you won’t get it till you experience it yourself.
 They have everything you could want and lots of things you didn’t know you wanted.
 Luxury brands in both cosmetics and clothes are much more affordable than in the West and the diversity is mind-boggling.

 Subtropical Jeju – Korea’s largest island.
-It’s a result of a volcanic eruption and offers magnificent scenery that includes waterfalls surging into the turquoise seas.
+It’s the result of a volcanic eruption and offers magnificent scenery that includes waterfalls surging into the turquoise sea.
 The entire island is stunning, and very romantic – Jeju’s nickname is the Honeymoon Island.